kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 against kube-apiserver.
 Per Job, with the gate on (the default from v1.38), for every root Job including `Basic` Jobs:
 - `CREATE Workload`: 1 per Job creation.
-- `CREATE PodGroup`: 1 per Job creation, plus 1 per resume from suspension.
+- `CREATE PodGroup`: 1 per Job creation, plus 1 per suspension cycle in which the `PodGroup` was deleted.
-- `DELETE PodGroup`: 1 per suspension (after the pods are gone).
+- `DELETE PodGroup`: at most 1 per suspension cycle (none if the Job is resumed before its pods are gone).
 - `PATCH Workload` and `PATCH PodGroup`: 1 each per `gang.minCount` (or `parallelism`-driven)
   elastic resize.

-A non-root Job whose parent owns the `Workload` but delegates the `PodGroup` makes only the `PodGroup` calls.
+A non-root Job whose parent owns the `Workload` but delegates the `PodGroup`, or a standalone Job using a BYO `Workload`, makes only the `PodGroup` calls.
 A non-root Job where the parent owns both objects, or a Job with a BYO `PodGroup`, makes none of these calls.

 ###### Will enabling / using this feature result in introducing new API types?